ansible/workshops/provisioner/README.md

         pip install passlib

-6. Clone the lightbulb repo:
+6. Clone the linklight repo:

 If you haven't done so already make sure you have the repo cloned to the machine executing the playbook